 Because financial support is critical to the recruitment and retention of top graduate students, the U of A strives to offer appropriate and effective financial packages that are competitive among Canada's top five research-intensive universities.
 The U of A's average financial support for graduate students is competitive with Canada's leading graduate schools.
-However, average financial support for doctoral students, increasing approximately eleven per cent to \$26,728 in 2011-2012, has remained relatively unchanged compared to other U15 institutions since 2006-2007.
+However, average financial support for doctoral students, increasing approximately 11 per cent to \$26,728 in 2011-2012, has remained relatively unchanged compared with other U15 institutions since 2006-2007.
 Support for research master's students has increased seven per cent during this same time, placing it second relative to the U15 cohort.

-FIGURE 5: AVERAGE FINANCIAL SUPPORT PER DOCTORAL STUDENT, UNIVERSITY OF ALBERTA AND U15 UNIVERSITIES, 2005-06 AND 2010-11
+FIGURE 4 AVERAGE FINANCIAL SUPPORT PER DOCTORAL STUDENT, UNIVERSITY OF ALBERTA AND U15 UNIVERSITIES